 Parents/guardians should consider the CCSP Saver Programme eligibility when deciding this.
-Eligibility checks are done at the beginning of the programme year only.
-Please note that the parent/guardian on the registration will be the parent/guardian verified by Pobal.
-The childcare manager may assist in determining the parent/guardian who will gain the highest subvention.
+Eligibility checks are done when a registration has been uploaded on PIP.
+Please note that the parent/guardian on the registration will be the parent/guardian verified by Pobal for that particular programme year.
+The childcare manager may assist in determining which eligible parent/guardian will gain the highest subvention each year.
 Alternatively, the Service Provider or parent/guardian may contact their local CCC with this query.

 6. Can I appeal a decision already made on a registration?
 Yes.
 It will be possible to submit eligibility documents on the registration after a band has been awarded which will be reviewed by Pobal.

-7. What if a saver child is absent and does not attend for a period of time?
+7. What if a Saver child is absent and does not attend for a period of time?